Allen-Tildesley/examples/GUIDE.md

 agreement between the two programs, and with the results of McGrother, is reasonable.

-* Perhaps we should increase the default number of steps in the programs and/or increase the system size
+* Perhaps we should increase the default number of steps in the programs? and/or increase the system size?

 ## Chain simulation programs
 The program `mc_chain_nvt_cbmc_lj` simulates a single Lennard-Jones chain,